-🕼 EnergyPLAN 14.0: Startdata - - ×
+nergyPLAN 14.0: Startdata - • ×

-EnergyPLAN 14.0: Startdata
+÷ EnergyPLAN 14.0: Startdata

 Home Add-On Tools Help 0

-🖹 🏦 🚰 Open 🔅 🐼 🌐 🖾 🖾 🖶 🗗 🔂 🦾 🖬 🖉 Show Hints"

-Home New Settings Notes Web Run Run Run Run Treeview Tabs
+Home New Settings N Notes Web Run Run Run Run Treeview Tabs

-General (Clipboard) (Screen) (Print) (Serial)
+B Save As General (Clipboard) (Screen) (Print) (Seria)

-Varnings Appear Here:
+Warnings Appear Here: kun view

-e e Overview E E E E E E E E E E E E E E E E E E E
+warnings Appear Here. •

+🗉 🖻 Overview Ĥ

-Electricity Electricity Save Cost Data Load New Cost Data
+⊡ Demand Electricity Save Cost Data Load New Cost Data

 Heating

-Ecoling Inset operation and maintenance costs are required even if the plant is not operated.
-Industry and Fuel Variable operation and maintenance costs are only necessary if the plant operates and are directly proportional to the number of hours that the plant operates.
+Cooling Fixed operation and maintenance costs are required even if the plant is not operated.
+Variable operation and maintenance costs are only necessary if the plant operates and are directly proportional to the number of hours that the plant operates.

+- Industry and Fuel variable operation and internet ecosts are only necessary in the park operates and are directly proportional to the number of nous that the park operates.

-Water Business economic operation: Socio economic consequenses:
+Business economic operation: Socio economic consequenses:

-Supply All costs (fuel, handling and taxes) are included Heat and Electricity in the marginal costs when optimal operation consequences are calculated.
+Supply All costs (fuel, handling and taxes) are included Taxes are not included when the socio economic

-Central Power Production strategies for the individual plantas are decided.
+in the marginal costs when optimal operation consequences are calculated. strategies for the individual plants are decided.

-- Variable Renewable Electric
+Variable Renewable Electric sudegles in the minimula plants are decided.

-- Heat Only : - Fuel Distribution
+-Heat Only =

-Waste C02 Price (included in marginal production prices) 0 (DKK/t C02)
+Fuel Distribution Waste = C02 Price (included in marginal production prices) 0 (DKK/t C02)

-E-Liquid and Gas Fuels
+- Liquid and Gas Fuels

-Biofuels Biogases Interest (%): 0
+Biofuels Interest (%): 0

-- Hydrogen
+- Biogases - Hydrogen

+Electrofuels

 Gas to Liquid

-Balancing and Storage Investment Fixed Oper. and M. Electricity Sum Annual Costs Sum Annual Costs
+Balancing and Storage Investment Fixed Oper. and M.

-Electrony
+Electricity Sum Annual Costs Sum Annual Costs

-Thermal 0 (MDKK/year) 0 (MDKK/year) Liquid and Gas Fuel
+Thermal Liquid and Gas Fuel 0 (MDKK/year) 0 (MDKK/year)

-Cost
+General

-General E- Investment and Fixed OM
+Investment and Fixed OM

-- Variable OM Estemal Electricity Market
+- Variable OM

-- External Electrony Market
+External Electricity Market

-B- Output
+- Simulation ⊞-Output